alirezadoostimehr/dimensionality-reduction/README.md

 # Dimensionality Reduction Project

 This project is based on [LinearAlgebra.pdf](https://github.com/alirezadoostimehr/dimensionality-reduction/blob/main/LinearAlgebra.pdf) which is the final project of Linear Algebra course instructed by Dr. Mehdi Nadjafikhah.
-[Mohammad Saeed Arvenaghi](https://github.com/SaeedARV) and [Alireza Doostimehr](https://github.com/alirezadoostimehr) executed this project.
+The project was executed by [Mohammad Saeed Arvenaghi](https://github.com/SaeedARV) and [Alireza Doostimehr](https://github.com/alirezadoostimehr).

 #### Table of contents